Ranked! The 15 best Premier League players outside the top six

 Age: 25

-The Yorkshireman’s commanding performances at the 2018 World Cup led to speculation that Manchester United would make him the most expensive defender in history.
-That moved failed to materialise, and despite Maguire signing a five-year contract thereafter, England’s elite are sure to be keeping tabs on him.
+Manchester United were said to be keen on the defender after his impressive shifts for England at the World Cup last summer, and while that move never materialised and he extended his Foxes contract instead, elite clubs will still be keeping a close eye on the Yorkshireman.

-Maguire is dominant in the air but also great on the ball, and has that Steve Bruce-esque knack of getting in the way of everything.
-He'll get his big move eventually.
+Maguire is a commanding presence in the air and is also excellent with the ball at his feet, while his knack of getting in the way of everything is pretty useful too.
+He’ll inevitably get a big move sooner or later.

 1. Wilfried Zaha (Crystal Palace)